America’s Top 10 Federal Conservation Laws for the Protection, Preservation and Enhancement of Wildlife and Wild Places

 Dingell-Johnson Act

-The Dingell-Johnson Act, also referred to as the Federal Aid in Sport Fish Restoration Act, was enacted in 1950 to provide federal funding support to state fisheries management agencies.
+Also referred to as the Federal Aid in Sport Fish Restoration Act, was enacted in 1950 to provide federal funding support to state fisheries management agencies.
 Similar to the Pittman-Robertson program, the fund was originally derived from a 10-percent excise tax on certain items of sport fishing tackle.
 In 1984, the Wallop-Breaux amendment expanded the types of fishing tackle subject to the 10-percent tax by placing a 3-percent excise tax on fish finders and trolling motors, collecting import duties on fishing tackle and yachts and other pleasure craft, and incorporating a portion of the fuel taxes attributed to motor boats.
-In fiscal year 2013, North Carolina’s portion of the fund was more than $10 million.
-State fishing license receipts, boating registration fees and other non-federal money are used as matching funds ($3 federal for every $1 state) to support fisheries management in fresh and marine waters, boating access, boating safety and aquatic education.
-Apart from providing money to support aquatic conservation, the Act also has the little-known stipulation that if a state diverts any portion of its fishing license receipts to fund other programs, it will lose its entire allocation of Dingell-Johnson funds.
-For more than 60 years this provision has ensured that 100 percent of anglers’ and boaters’ license fees goes directly to support fishing and boating recreation.
+State fishing license receipts, boating registration fees, and other non-federal money are used as matching funds ($3 federal for every $1 state) to support fisheries manage ment in fresh and marine waters, boating access, boating safety, and aquatic education.
+The Act also has the little-known stipulation that if a state diverts any portion of its fishing license receipts to fund other programs, it will lose its entire allocation of Dingell-Johnson funds.
+For more than 60 years, this provision has ensured that 100 percent of anglers’ and boaters’ license fees go directly to support fishing and boating recreation.

 Magnuson-Stevens Fishery Conservation and Management Act

 The Magnuson-Stevens Act was enacted in 1979 and has been amended several times.
 The law established a fishery conservation zone in ocean waters that extends from the 3-mile state jurisdiction to the 200-mile federal jurisdiction.
-A critical element of the act was the creation of eight regional councils to manage fish populations within the conservation zone to prevent overfishing, allow overfished stocks to recover and manage all fisheries stocks in a sustainable manner.
-North Carolina is a member of both the South Atlantic and Mid- Atlantic Fishery Management Councils.
-In the South Atlantic region seven of the eight man-aged species groups are determined to be at sustainable levels.
+A critical element of the act was the creation of eight regional councils to manage fish populations within the conservation zone to prevent overfishing, allow overfished stocks to recover, and manage all fisheries stocks in a sustainable manner.
+North Carolina is a member of both the South Atlantic and Mid-Atlantic Fishery Management Councils.
+In the South Atlantic region, seven of the eight managed species groups are determined to be at sustainable levels.
+The exception is the overfished snapper-grouper complex for which management measures are being enacted.
+In the Mid-Atlantic region, 13 of 14 managed stocks are being managed at sustainable levels.
+The exception is the butterfish, which is currently over-fished.
+A success story is the recovery of black sea bass populations.
+The South Atlantic Fishery Management Council has recommended that the annual catch limit of black sea bass be more than doubled in South Atlantic federal waters due to increased population numbers.
+This increase is largely due to actions taken to curtail overfishing following the 2006 stock assessment.
+The Magnuson-Stevens Act has achieved a level of marine fisheries conservation in federal waters that likely would not have occurred otherwise.

 Migratory Bird Act/Migratory Bird Treaty Act